GregWills97/dwl/README.md

 ## THIS IS A FORK
 This is my custom fork of dwl, you can find the upstream on [codeberg].

+### Patches
+Patches from the dwl community applied to my fork can be found under the patches folder.

 Join us on our IRC channel: [#dwl on Libera Chat]
 Or on the community-maintained [Discord server].